draurangzebabbas/intenselinkedinscraper/README.md

 ### 1. User Registration
 - Create an account with email and password
-- Confirm email if email confirmation is enabled
+- If email confirmation is enabled, check your email for the confirmation link
-- Access the main dashboard
+- Access the main dashboard after confirmation

 ### 2. Scraping LinkedIn Data
 - **Post Comments**: Extract all commenters from a LinkedIn post